YuhanLiin/micropb/README.md

 # Micropb

-`micropb` is a Rust implementation of the Protobuf format, with a focus on embedded and `nostd` use-cases. `micropb` generates Rust code from Protobuf files.
+`micropb` is a Rust implementation of the Protobuf format, with a focus on `nostd` and embedded environments. `micropb` generates Rust code from Protobuf files.

-Unlike other Protobuf libraries, `micropb` is aimed for constrained environments where the standard library isn't available.
+Unlike other Protobuf libraries, `micropb` is aimed for constrained environments where no allocator is available.
 Additionally, it aims to be maximally configurable, allowing the user to customize the generated code on a per-field granularity.
 As such, `micropb` offers a different set of advantages and limitations than other similar libraries.

-### Advantages
+#### Advantages
-- Generated code does not rely on `std` or `alloc` by default
+- Supports non-std and **non-alloc** environments
 - Reduced memory usage
 - Allows both statically-allocated containers (`heapless`, `arrayvec`) or dynamically-allocated containers from `alloc`
 - Code generator is highly configurable